eugene-babichenko/fixit/README.md

   re-running the given command.
 This is generally much faster, so it is recommended that you leave it as is unless you run into any bugs associated with finding fixes.
-The combination that can be potentially buggy is suppported terminal emulator with unsupported multiplexer.
+The combination that can be potentially buggy is suppported terminal emulator with unsupported multiplexer when the failed command is not visible on the screen.
 The default value is `true`.
 Pass `false` to disable.
 - `FIXIT_QUICK_SEARCH_DEPTH` sets the number of lines to get from the scrollback buffer in addition to what we see on the screen.
 The default is `1000`.